-Health foods in general • Containing drug substance Ensuring that no drug substances designated by the Pharmaceutical Affairs Act are included Checking the history of ingestion in the exporting country • Ensuring that no drug substance is included by testing and inspection Additives and their preparation • Use of unapproved additive • Non-conformity with the standards Checking the correct names of the additives and their types of source materials and extractants Checking the formal names and content rates if additive preparation is used Ensuring that no unapproved additives are used Ensuring that the product conforms to the related standards, such as standards for constituents and manufacturing standards • Ensuring conformity with the standards for constituents, by regular testing and inspection • Checking compliance with storage standards Equipment, containers and packages, and toys • Non-conformity with standards Checking the materials, shape, colors and patterns, targeted ages, and the purpose of use Ensuring that the product conforms with related standards, such as general standards for raw materials, standards for each material, standards for each purpose of use, and manufacturing standards • Ensuring that the raw materials conform with general standards for raw materials and standards for each material, by regular testing and inspection
+Health foods in general • Containing drug substance Ensuring that no drug substances designated by the Pharmaceutical Affairs Act are included Checking the history of ingestion in the exporting country Ensuring that no drug substance is included by testing and inspection Additives and their preparation Use of unapproved additive Non-conformity with the standards Checking the correct names of the additives and their types of source materials and extractants Checking the formal names and content rates if additive preparation is used Ensuring that no unapproved additives are used Ensuring that the product conforms to the related standards, such as standards for constituents and manufacturing standards GMO technology whose safety has not been certified shall not be used. • Ensuring conformity with the standards for constituents, by regular testing and inspection • Checking compliance with storage standards Equipment, containers and packages, and toys • Non-conformity with standards Checking the materials, shape, colors and patterns, targeted ages, and the purpose of use Ensuring that the product conforms with related standards, such as general standards for raw materials, standards for each material, standards for each purpose of use, and manufacturing standards • Ensuring that the raw materials conform with general standards for raw materials and standards for each material, by regular testing and inspection

-Notice No.0329 Article 2 of the Department of Food Safety March 29, 2011
+Notice No. 0329 Article 2 of the Department of Food Safety March 29, 2012

-To: Prefectural Governors

-Mayors of cities that operate public health centers Mayors of specially designated wards
+To: Prefectural Governors Mayors of cities that operate public health centers Mayors of specially designated wards